g3n1uss/StringTheoryTools/README.md

 Boosts, rotations, S duality and T duality for NS-NS fields are implemented in the package TranformationRules.m.
 The example of using these transformations is presented in Example.KerrToD1.nb, in which you start with a rotating black hole in 4 dimensions and perform a series of tranformations (add flat direction-boost-T duality-S duality) to obtain D1 brane.
 As a check we take the extremal non-rotating limit to check that the result is the well-known supersymmetric D1 brane.

+## FAQ:

+1. Why bother writing the code and not using available libs?

+I am not sure if there are any open source libs implemeting what I needed, but even if there are, it is better to write my own code to get a better understanding and eliminate errors due to other people :)

 ## TODO: